kyma-incubator/compass/docs/internal/investigations/secure-resolvers/secure-resolvers-v2.md

 There are a few queries and mutations owned by owner type application that runtimes consume.

-* `query application`, `mutation requestPackageInstanceAuthCreation`, `mutation requestPackageInstanceAuthDeletion` - there should be aa scenario check baked in the resolver implementation.
+* `query application`, `mutation requestPackageInstanceAuthCreation`, `mutation requestPackageInstanceAuthDeletion` - there should be a scenario check baked in the resolver implementation.
 It seems such scenario check is currently missing.
 Instead of implementing a scenario check is all these places we might try to fit these in the generic design of secured resolvers.
 * `query applicationsForRuntime` already performs a scenario check baked into the code.
 However, as already mentioned in the document, this query also accepts a `runtime_id` as input parameter and an "ownerID equals consumerID" check must be added.

 #### Consumer Type Integration System